The Missing Piece in Effective Coaching

-This program balances theoretical understanding with practical application while maintaining clear boundaries between coaching and therapy.
+This program balances depth with clarity, science with application, and maintains the clear boundaries between coaching and therapy.

 Nervous System Dynamics